Oh no! So you just hit the delete button on your Android phone and accidentally sent some precious photos or videos to the Trash.

 All these precautions are to avoid data overwriting.
 Technically, though you’ve deleted some files off your Android, the data will remain intact there on your device.
 If you continue to generate new data, it’s possible that your old data will be over written thus become unrecoverable.

-Next, follow the three techniques below.
+Next, follow the steps below.

 Restore via Google Photos

-Also, you can use Auto Backup to sync your pictures and videos to Google Drive.
-If you’ve enabled the auto backup and sync feature on your Android phone/tablet, good luck for you.
-Just go to Google Photos or Google Drive, and you should be able to easily access your deleted pictures, videos even music.
+Also, you can use Auto Backup to sync your pictures to Google Drive.
+If you’ve enabled the auto backup and sync feature on your Android phone, good luck for you.
+Just go to Google Photos or Google Drive, and you should be able to easily access your deleted pictures there.